• Skip to main content

 This wild rice and pomegranate salad recipe is one of our winter favorites for a texture/flavor bomb on our tastebuds!
 It has everything you need: sweet and crunchy pomegranate seeds (and their health benefits), salty feta, earthy kale, nutty wild rice, zesty red onion, basil, walnuts, and plenty of simple orange vinaigrette to tie it all together.
 There's a lot going on, but it WORKS, and I might even be so bold as to say the fresh basil makes this dish.

 Plus, it looks festive for all the November/December holiday celebrations!
-Basically, it's beautiful inside and out... of our mouths.
+Let's get this salad on the table.

 Jump to: